-Winning films (or excerpts) will be screened at the University Film and Video Association Conference.
+Winning films (or excerpts) may be screened at the University Film and Video Association Conference.
 Winning filmmakers may attend to receive their award.
-Winners are responsible for travel, lodging, and conference fees when the conference is in person (the 2021 conference is virtual).
+Winners are responsible for travel, lodging, and conference fees when the conference.
 Conference attendance is not required to receive an award.

 COPYRIGHT AND CLEARANCES